SCBIT-YYLab/DysRegSig/README.md

 ## DysRegSig
-Implement gene dysregulation analysis and build predictive signature with explanatory power.
+DysRegSig is capable of exploring gene dysregulations from high-dimensional data, ranking dysregulations and relevant TFs, and building explanatory signature based on gene dysregulations.

 ## Installation
 Use devtools to install DRAP package directly from github.